aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/comment/_index.md

 ```

 Gets the text orientation type of the comment.
-[TextOrientationType](../../com.aspose.cells/textorientationtype).
+See [TextOrientationType](../../com.aspose.cells/textorientationtype).

 **Example**